For quite awhile I have been wanting to recreate it at home. And over the weekend, I did.Also, I thought--

 Place the peanuts on a layer of waxed paper.
 Chill in the fridge until ready to use.

-Freeze the vanilla ice cream custard in an ice cream maker according to manufacturer instructions.Layer ice cream, fudge sauce, and 1/4 of the chocolate-covered peanuts in an airtight container, repeating layers until all the ice cream, sauce and peanuts are used.
+After vanilla ice cream is finished churning, layer ice cream, fudge sauce, and 1/4 of the chocolate-covered peanuts in an airtight container, repeating layers until all the ice cream, sauce and peanuts are used.
 Use a long, thin knife blade or skewer to swirl the chocolate sauce and peanuts through the ice cream.
 (Not too much!)

 Let harden in the freezer for a few hours or until ready to serve.